-- St Mary, Tufton has a faded wall painting of St Christopher carrying the Christ Child, depicted unrealistically because “thou shalt not make any graven images”.
+- St Mary, Tufton dates from the 12thC.
+It has a large 15thC wall painting of St Christopher carrying the Christ Child, depicted unrealistically because “thou shalt not make any graven images”.

-- Hammers driven by a Fulling Mill cleansed woollen cloth by pounding it into a solution containing Fullers Earth, which removed oil and dirt particles from the fibres.
+- A Fulling Mill cleansed woollen cloth by pounding it with hammers into a solution containing Fullers Earth, which removed oil and dirt particles from the fibres.

-- All Hallows, Whitchurch has Norman pillars and arches, a Saxon stone (discovered during rebuilding work), and an unusual Commandments Board (dating from 1602) depicting the fate of those who disobeyed them.
+- All Hallows, Whitchurch dates from the 13thC and has retained its Norman pillars and arches.
+A Saxon stone (discovered during rebuilding work) is evidence of a much earlier church on the site.
+An unusual Commandments Board (dating from 1602) depicts the fate of those who disobeyed them.

 - Whitchurch Town Hall was built in 1791 in neoclassical style, replacing an earlier municipal building in The Square which had become dilapidated.
 It is the meeting place for Whitchurch Town Council.